Kavadi Sindhu: Legacy

 Despite the release of the soundtrack, the film was shelved midway and never completed.
-However the songs "Ettumozham", "Ennenamo" and "Saamakozhi" from this film were later reused in a film called Pattanamthan Pogalamadi (1990) as mentioned in thanks card.
-The footage of "Saamakozhi" picturised on Bhagyaraj and Amala was added in the film during the scene where Radhika and Rupini visit a theatre to watch a film while the rest of the songs from Kavadi Sindhu were picturised with the star cast of this film consisting of Rahman, Radhika, Nizhalgal Ravi and Rupini.
+However the songs "Ettumozham" ("Oru Ettu Mozha") and "Saamakozhi" ("Jaamakozhi") from this film were later reused in a film called Pattanamthan Pogalamadi (1990) as mentioned in thanks card.
+The song "Ennanavo Ketkum Vayasu" sung by S. P. Balasubrahmanyam and S. Janaki is also credited in the thanks card to be from this film; however, the song is absent from the soundtrack.
+The footage of "Saamakozhi" picturised on Bhagyaraj and Amala was added in the film during the scene where Radikaa and Rupini visit a theatre to watch a film while the rest of the songs from Kavadi Sindhu were picturised with the star cast of this film consisting of Rahman, Radikaa, Nizhalgal Ravi and Rupini.